jlam55555/notes/History/notes.md

     - Part of the reason why England was so "hands-off" and let the colonies thrive
 - With King Charles II, England was back in control: sought to punish the Puritans and crush any rebellion (i.e., in Massachusetts)
     - Strengthened Connecticut and Rhode Island, and weakened Massachusetts by revoking its charter

+**America in the World** Although it was distracted by its civil wars, England quickly fastened its iron grip on the Americas once it had discovered the power and wealth that the colonies were gaining.
+The New England Confederation was a collaboration that gave the people more power and representation&mdash; the beginnings of a democracy.
+The citizens of Massachusetts began to gain their rebellious edge, the same that continued through the American Revolution that made it such a huge player in the war and such a patriotic, freedom-fighter spirit.
+As a result, Massachusetts received punishment similar to the ones it would get in the future in the Revolutionary War.
+This was, presumably, the first time that England had recognized the growing insurgent threat of the colonies and their first attempt to curb it.

 #### Andros Promotes the First American Revolution
 - England created the **Dominion of New England** to gain more control over the colonies